JaipurInsider.com

 Central Park Jaipur

-Activities: Jogging, walking, yoga, photography
+Activities: Jogging, walking, yoga, musical fountain, family picnic

 World Trade Park